jpreardon/weighter/WORKLOG.md

 - Update rails and sass versions due to security vulnerabilities
 - Update bootstrap gem (getting compile errors in production)
+- Going back to rails-sass 5 to see if it fixes prod errors

 ## 2020-03-14